 After graduating from the University of Texas in May 2013, I moved to Tanzania to live full time with the Tuleeni Orphans.
-I have spent the past two and a half years running Neema International on ground in Tanzania and our organization is stronger than ever.
+Ever since, I’ve been running Neema International on ground in Tanzania and our organization is stronger than ever.
 Our projects have flourished beautifully and we truly believe that the future is looking bright for this community.
-I plan to stay here full time until Fall 2018 when I will head back to the States to attend graduate school to receive a Master’s Degree in International Education Policy Management (IEPM) along side of a degree in Non-profit Management.

-My hope is that upon completing my degree, I will be able to move back to Tanzania to continue the work that we have begun here.
+In Fall 2018, I headed back to the States to attend graduate school to receive a Master’s Degree in Educational Leadership and Administration from the Harvard University Graduate School of Education.
+Upon completing my degree, I moved back to Tanzania to continue the work that we have begun here.
 I see my future here in Tanzania with these incredible people and look forward to being a part of all the amazing things that lie ahead for them.

 Neema International is fiscally sponsored by the Greater Houston Community Foundation (a 501c3 organization) and therefore all donations made to Neema International are fully tax deductible.